 When understanding how to prepare a woman for sex it's important to understand that biologically, women are wired completely differently.
 Men are hormonally wired to procreate and protect the species, and women are hormonally wired to nurture and grow the species.

 Even though sex is nowadays more about pleasure and connection, we're highly influenced by sex specific hormones, especially testosterone and oxytocin - and dopamine.

 Testosterone provides drive and strength, and the desire to procreate.

-Oxytocin (known as the bonding hormone) is released in large quantities at the point of orgasm.
-Oxytocin is also the balancing hormone to the stress hormone cortisol in both sexes.
+Oxytocin (known as the love hormone and bonding hormone) Oxytocin is also the balancing hormone to the stress hormone cortisol in both sexes.
 When cortisol levels are high, oxytocin is low and vice versa.

 Dopamine is the reward hormone, it's what makes you want more of something.
 Oxytocin and Dopamine are two of the main hormones that make you feel good when you orgasm.

 Men have 7-8x higher levels of testosterone and much lower levels of oxytocin than women.
 Due to oxytocin being released in large quantities at the point of orgasm, and being the balancing hormone to the stress hormone cortisol, many men rely on having an orgasm to relieve stress.

 Women naturally have much higher levels of oxytocin and much lower levels of testosterone than men.
 This often translates as a lower sex drive, less desire for sexual intimacy, and more desire to just kiss, cuddle, and hold hands.